Fresh Seasons Kitchen Veggie Cup Recall

 Do I Have a Veggie Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in veggie recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new food poisoning illness cases in all 50 states.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in veggie recall lawsuits.
+We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 Free Case Evaluation: Again, if you fell seriously ill after eating any of the products mentioned in this article, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and we can help.